Shape the Future of Nursing

 Conference-Based Learning/On-Campus Intensives

 All PhD students, regardless of the state or country of residence, are required to attend three (3) week-long campus immersion experiences as a cohort.
-These week-long immersions are held at the University of Utah campus annually during the coursework phase of the program (the first three years of study).
+Week-long immersions are held at the University of Utah campus annually during the coursework phase of the program (the first three years of study).

 Year Round Study